 Becoming your own local certificate authority (and issue your first certificate)

-An article, posted about 6 years ago filed in security, chrome, Firefox, Safari, certificate & how i do it.
+An article, posted more than 6 years ago filed in security, chrome, Firefox, Safari, certificate & how i do it.

 It has been quite some time ago, but here is another ‘how i do it’ article :)